civican/legisinfo/42-1/bills/C-58/bill_text.md

 ### Section 73

-The Prime Minister shall cause to be published in electronic form any letter or revised letter in which he or she establishes the mandate of any other minister **within 30 days after the issuance of the letter or revised letter**.
+The Prime Minister shall cause to be published in electronic form any letter or revised letter in which he or she establishes the mandate of any other minister within 30 days after the issuance of the letter or revised letter.

 ### Section 74